 - Rani Gumpha (Cave 1) Queen’s Cave, Queen’s Palace Cave) is a double storeyed monastery.

-- BajagharaGumpha (Cave 2) This cave with two big built columns in front part, also inner columns are built.
+- BajagharaGumpha (Cave 2) This cave with two big built columns in the front part, also inner columns are built.

 - Jaya-vijayaGumpha (Cave 5) Double storeyed cave, some columns are rock-cut, some built.